Yellow Leaves on Impatiens – How to Fix

 • RESTORES A HEALTHY, DEEP GREEN VIBRANCY: Iron is a nutrient that plants rely on for many vital functions; metabolism, chlorophyll production, and nitrogen fixing to name a few.
 Once applied, LawnStar Liquid Iron sends a 6% highly-bioavailable troop of these nutrients right to your plant’s base, which in turn immediately get to work on reversing the all-so-common leaf chlorosis that causes an unsightly yellowing of leaves--a precursor to a plant’s eventual death if left untreated.

-Impatiens can hold a lot of water, but they like to have a moist substrate.
-In winter, it is sufficient to water Impatiens once a week, but in summer they need more frequent watering.
+Impatiens can hold a lot of water but like having a moist substrate.
+It is sufficient to water Impatiens once a week in winter, but in summer, they need more frequent watering.
 Never wet the leaves of your Impatiens to prevent the appearance of fungus.

 To prevent our Impatiens from being attacked by fungi, we must avoid wetting the leaves when watering them.
 If our Impatiens already have yellow leaves due to a fungal attack, we should use a broad-spectrum fungicide.